techwithterrence/Create-Virtual-Machine/README.md

 <h1>Simple steps to creating a Virtual Machine in Azure.</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we observe one of the various ways you can setup a virtual machine in Azure.
+I tried to keep this tutorial as simple as possible.
+Just believe in yourself, and you can do this.
+Good Luck!!<br />

 <h2>Video Demonstration</h2>